Section outline

 🧠 Think: Conductors = Highway for electrons

-🪙 Fun fact: That shiny copper wire inside a charger?
-It’s a great conductor!
+🪙 Fun fact: The shiny copper wire inside a charger is a great conductor!

 • 🚫 What Are Insulators?